 where $\bar{m}^{ij}=\bar{\gamma}^{ij}-n^i n^j$.
-These boundary conditions are not specific to the Schwarzschild solution but ensure the excision surface is an \emph{apparent horizon}~\cite{Cook2004-yf}.\footnote{See e.g.\ Section~12.3.2 in~\ccite{BaumgarteShapiro} for an introduction to the apparent-horizon boundary conditions.} Since the Schwarzschild solution in Kerr-Schild coordinates has an apparent horizon at $r=2M$ we recover the solution~\eqref{eq:kerrschild} when we place the inner radius of the spherical shell at that radius.
+These boundary conditions are not specific to the Schwarzschild solution but ensure the excision surface is an \emph{apparent horizon}~\cite{Cook2004-yf}.\footnote{See e.g., Section~12.3.2 in~\ccite{BaumgarteShapiro} for an introduction to the apparent-horizon boundary conditions.} Since the Schwarzschild solution in Kerr-Schild coordinates has an apparent horizon at $r=2M$ we recover the solution~\eqref{eq:kerrschild} when we place the inner radius of the spherical shell at that radius.
 The apparent-horizon boundary conditions~\eqref{eq:ah_bc} do not constrain the lapse~$\alpha$, so we impose \cref{eq:kerrschild_lapse} at the inner boundary.
-The apparent-horizon boundary conditions are of Neumann-type for the variable $\psi$, of Dirichlet-type for $\alpha\psi$ and $\beta^i$, and are non-linear.
+The apparent-horizon boundary conditions are of Neumann-type for the variable $\psi$, of Dirichlet-type for $\alpha\psi$ and $\beta^i$, and nonlinear.

-Since the XCTS equations~\eqref{eq:xcts} and the apparent-horizon boundary conditions~\eqref{eq:ah_bc} are non-linear the initial guess for the iterative non-linear solver becomes relevant.
+Since the XCTS equations~\eqref{eq:xcts} and the apparent-horizon boundary conditions~\eqref{eq:ah_bc} are nonlinear the initial guess for the iterative nonlinear solver becomes relevant.
 We choose an initial guess close to the analytic solution to ensure fast convergence of the iterative solver to the numerical solution.
 Note that the initial guess and other details of the iterative solve do not affect the discretization error of the numerical solution once the solve has converged to sufficient precision.

-We present the convergence of the discretization error under uniform hp-refinement in \cref{fig:kerrschild_convergence}.
-The DG scheme for the non-linear black-hole problem recovers~$\mathcal{O}(h^P)$-convergence under h-refinement, which is an order lower than obtained for the two preceding linear test problems.
-We find higher-order convergence for pure Dirichlet boundary conditions for this problem, suggesting the apparent-horizon boundary conditons~\eqref{eq:ah_bc} are responsible for the reduction of the convergence order.
-For a Poisson problem with non-linear boundary conditions the authors of \ccite{Feistauer2019-cw} also find a loss of convergence under h-refinement.
-Under p-refinement the scheme recovers exponential convergence and the mean exponential convergence scale~$\tau_p$ increases linearly with the h-refinement level.
+We present the convergence of the discretization error under uniform $hp$~refinement in \cref{fig:kerrschild_convergence}.
+The DG scheme for the nonlinear black hole problem recovers $\mathcal{O}(h^P)$~convergence under $h$~refinement, which is an order lower than that obtained for the two preceding linear test problems.
+We find higher-order convergence for pure Dirichlet boundary conditions for this problem, suggesting the apparent-horizon boundary conditions~\eqref{eq:ah_bc} are responsible for the reduction of the convergence order.
+For a Poisson problem with nonlinear boundary conditions the authors of \ccite{Feistauer2019-cw} also find a loss of convergence under $h$~refinement.
+Under $p$~refinement the scheme recovers exponential convergence and the mean exponential convergence scale~$\tau_p$ increases linearly with the $h$-refinement level.